-Monitoring bullying
+Monitoring

-- Bullying will be monitored in School through: - Staff vigilance (and good pupil/staff and good pupil/tutor relationships). - Making bullying an item on the agenda of all Pastoral Support Group Meetings at which, if necessary, any bullies or pupils at risk are discussed. - PSHEE discussions. - Awareness raising and surveys amongst pupils and staff. - The Designated Safeguarding Lead, Headmaster and Second Master who regularly report to the Senior Management Committee about bullying, monitor bullying records and update and amend relevant policies and procedures as required.
+Monitoring in School is achieved through:

+- Staff vigilance and professional curiosity (as well as good pupil/staff and good pupil/tutor relationships). - Records on CPOMS and their analysis - Making bullying an item on the agenda of all Pastoral Support Group Meetings at which, if necessary, any bullies or pupils at risk are discussed. - PSHEE discussions. - Appropriate internet monitoring and filtering - Awareness raising and surveys amongst pupils and staff. - The Designated Safeguarding Lead (Deputy Head Pastoral), Headmaster and Second Master regularly report to the Governing Body about bullying, monitor bullying records and update and amend relevant policies and procedures as required.